-Choosing your career is an important step.
+Deciding on a career is an important step.
 You need to choose a career that utilizes the skills and talents that you have while taking a practical approach to your path to your goals.
-Tax attorneys have a J.D.
-(Juris Doctorate) degree and can make up to $124,000 per year if they are successful.
+Tax attorneys are a type of lawyers and must have a JD (Juris Doctorate) degree so that they can enact litigation on behalf of their clients; they can make up to $124,000 per working year if they are successful.
+If you were already thinking about starting a career in accounting, you might want to consider going that extra step and becoming a tax attorney.
+Your experience and income will definitely increase if you choose this path.

+Tax lawyers can provide help to individual clients or organizations dealing with the Internal Revenue Service (IRS) over complex problems arising from taxation of real estate or estate planning, international income for any American working or receiving income from staff working in a foreign country, the findings of IRS audits, and advise or represent clients if any type of tax issue ends up in court.
 If you aspire to become a licensed tax attorney, there is a specific set of steps you need to take to achieve this.
-As with any profession, there are particular standards, and that is required to show that you have met the criteria that this profession demands.
+As with any profession, there are particular standards you must meet to show that you have met the criteria that this profession demands.

 Introduction and Overview

-The first thing you need to do before proceeding with your education to become a certified tax attorney is to decide which program you should take.
-You should take coursework which falls within the requirements of a tax attorney which is the same as if you were pursuing a degree in criminal or civil law.
-Tax attorneys practice both types of law so the law degree that you choose should cover both areas well.
+The first thing you need to do before proceeding with your education is to decide which program you want to take and what college you are interested in attending.
+You should take coursework which falls within the requirements of a tax attorney, which is the same as if you were pursuing a degree in criminal or civil law.
+Tax attorneys practice both types of law so the law degree that you choose should include content that covers both areas well in preparation for your career.

 Typical Functions of Tax Attorney Careers

 It's always a good idea to do your research to find out what your job will entail and to know some of the functions of this career before beginning your education.
-Below is an outline of some of the specific tasks that the tax attorney will be involved with on a regular basis:
+Below is an outline of some of the specific tasks and services that tax attorneys are involved with on a regular basis whether they work with law firms or on their own as a concultant:

-Tax attorneys are required to take a certain amount of accounting courses during their training.
+Tax attorneys are required to take a certain amount of accounting courses while they are students.
+Without these they will not have the same opportunities as professionals.
 However, they are not expected to receive a CPA license.

-It is important to realize that tax attorneys are not CPAs.
+Tax attorneys are not CPAs.
 Their job is not to handle the entirety of someone's accounting needs unless they also have a CPA.
 Instead, they focus only on the tax issues that someone needs help with.
-The tax attorney is considered a tax law expert and, while his job sometimes crosses over into the realm of accounting, he should not present himself as an accountant.
-Instead, he should state that he is a tax law specialist or tax attorney and not a CPA.
+The tax attorney is considered a tax law expert and, while their job sometimes crosses over into the realm of accounting, they generally do not present themselves or consider themselves accountants.

 Possible Job Titles, Duties, and Day in the Life

-CPAs focus on filing and organizing someone's accounting books.
-But tax attorneys are usually called on when there is a tax dispute or when the person has a legal issue involving taxes.
+CPAs focus on filing and organizing someone's accounting books but tax attorneys are called on when there is a tax dispute or when the person has a legal issue involving taxes.
+This is why most of these specialists work for law firms and are not employed in a businesses office.
 For example, if someone receives a notice from the IRS about a pending audit, it would be wise for them to hire a tax attorney to protect their interests.
 In some cases, there may be thousands or even millions of dollars at stake.
 This is why tax attorneys are so well-paid.
 Individuals and business owners sometimes need a tax attorney to protect their assets and to resolve tax debt with the IRS or state tax entities.

-By having a tax attorney negotiate a settlement on behalf of the debtor, the person has more power because the attorney represents the client and presents the case for the individual.
-In addition to this, he has a strong background in tax law and knows some of the "loopholes" that can aid in helping someone work out a plan to settle their tax indebtedness.
+By having a tax attorney negotiate a settlement on behalf of the debtor, the person is more likely to end up with a positive outcome because the attorney represents the client and presents the case for the individual.
+In addition to this, they have a strong background in tax law and knows some of the loopholes that can aid in helping someone work out a plan to settle their tax indebtedness.

 In addition to these duties, tax attorneys may also sometimes be present during an audit, look over federal or state tax forms, or give legal advice to the person regarding their approach to tax issues at any time, not just at tax time.